Programmers and Teachers:

 How the Calculator Works

 The code utilizes the exact same circumference formula as given above.
 When it detects diameter as the input unit, it converts the size to radius.
-If radius is already the selected unit, it skips this step.
+If radius is already the selected unit, it skips this step and moves forward to the computation.

-The radius value is plugged into the formula which then outputs the circumference.
-That answer is rounded to the 4th decimal place and displayed on this page.
+For the computation, the radius value is plugged into the formula which then outputs the circumference.
+That answer is rounded to the 4th decimal place and displayed in the answer area.
+If no valid positive number input is detected, it simply does not perform any calculation.